feast-dev/feast/docs/install.md

 Feast is designed to run on Kubernetes and currently requires managed services from Google Cloud Platform:
 - **Dataflow** for running import jobs to load feature values into Feast
-- **BigQuery** for storing training data.
+- **BigQuery** for storing feature values for model training.
 BigQuery is the default Feast Warehouse store
 - **Pub/Sub** for providing streaming feature values.
-This is used only if you are streaming import job
+This is used only if you are running streaming import job
 - **Cloud Storage** for storing log and temporary files

 This guide assumes you are using Google Container Engine (GKE) and have enabled the services mentioned above.